The Perfect Everest Base Camp Packing List [2022]

 Fleece Jacket

-A warm fleece top will come in handy as you head higher up the mountains and the temperatures drop.
+A warm fleece top will come in handy as the temperatures drop when you head higher up the mountains.

-Go for a zip-up as it’s easy to get on and take off.
-Mine also had zip-up pockets which were great as I could keep my GoPro or tissues inside.
+Go for a zip-up one like this, as it’s easy to get on and take off.
+Mine also had zip-up pockets, which were great as I could keep my GoPro or tissues inside.

-Depending on the weather, you can wear your thermals and long sleeve hiking tops underneath.
+Depending on the weather, you can wear your thermals and long-sleeved hiking tops underneath.

 This was the best investment, not only for your Everest Base Camp packing list but for life in general!

-I wore mine all the time – either over my fleece and thermals or under my windproof jacket.
+I wore my puffy jacket all the time – either over my fleece and thermals or under my windproof jacket.

 Down feather jacket

-A down jacket is only really needed for the Kalla Pathar summit when you start trekking at 4 am and temperatures easily reach below zero!
+A down-insulated jacket like this is only really needed for the Kalla Pathar summit.
+When you start trekking at 4 a.m., temperatures easily reach below zero!

 If you’re on the fence about whether you should invest in one or not, I would say that this is not completely necessary, especially if your budget doesn’t allow for it.